marcuswestin/old-tags.js/README.md

 ### **README Out of date**

-This README is well out of date, but it gives a good idea of how the library works.
+This README is well out of date, but it gives a hint of how the library works.

 ### Examples